dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

 how does the assumption of quantum networking relate to how these

+#### forked consciousness

+- forked consciousness
+  - analogy about 1,000,000 virtual universes below our own physical universe where they are all mostly the same, except a few key points
+  - then fork someone's consciousness and deploy into all of those situations simultaneously

+#### gravity crystals

 #### Metaverse Consciousness Crystallization

+- re:zero first two episodes
+  -

 if one's consciousness can be mapped to universes descending from ours
-- and if our universe projects those with mappings in itself, then could those values our consciousness maps to there by mapped back in this universe w/o additional info?
+- and if our universe projects those with mappings in itself,
+  - then those values our consciousness maps there
+    - could they be mapped back in this universe w/o additional info?
 - if so, and if our universe were just descended from another, then couldn't we map back upwards too?
 - again: turtles all the way down ... and turtles all the way up